- Academics Menu

 With a total of 62-66 credit hours, including 5 to 6 hours of electives, this curriculum ensures mastery of key content areas in the arts and sciences while facilitating transfer to baccalaureate childhood education programs.
 The structure of the program would satisfy all of the SUNY General Education learning outcomes and meet the lower division course work to satisfy ongoing NYS Education Department certification requirements.

 Academic advising and close partnerships with transfer institutions will help students identify which electives will advance their specific future interests.
 Restricted choices guarantee that no important area of general education will be overlooked.

-Students graduating from the Liberal Arts and Science: Childhood Education (Teacher Education Transfer) program with an A.A. degree will meet the following learning outcomes:
+Students graduating from the Liberal Arts and Science: Childhood Education (Teacher Education Transfer) program with an A.A. degree will:

 The purpose of this A.A. program is to prepare students to transfer into baccalaureate-level study in childhood education, grades 1-6.
 Accordingly, this curriculum provides a foundation that will advance future educators’ mastery of content in key disciplines while preparing them for later specialization.
 The curriculum meets the requirements of the SUNY Teacher Education Transfer Templates and provides the lower division coursework to fulfill the SUNY General Education and New York State Education Department certification requirements.